City as Museum (Turkish, 1)

 Colin Rowe and Fred Koetter, Collage City (Cambridge, Massachusetts: The MIT Press, 1978), 142.

 They, the fictionists, dissimulate and obscure.
-They hide their clever vessels of literary dope in their ānī of sublimation, daring us to poke a finger, take a peak.
+They hide their clever vessels of literary dope in their ānī of sublimation, daring us to poke a finger, take a peek.
 This is why I do not like the fictionists.
 We nonfictionists illuminate and explain.
 We light the way, the truth, the life.
 We do not hide behind clever obscurantisms.
 We simply cite.
 (And yet these exemplars of fiction are, I think, nonetheless, apposite, unfortunately.)

 Many of these descriptions I copied—I prefer borrowed—from your book of Græco-Roman mythology, Rachel.
 Yes, forgive me for leafing through.
 I believe it was titled Ulysses (sine anno).